ZanderPeterson/ZanderPeterson/README.md

 New Zealand, meaning UTC+12 or UTC+13

 ## How is my day going?
-Good, and I hope yours is to!
+Good, and I hope yours is too!